OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild

 \subsubsection{Comparison on Chameleon}

 On the in-the-wild Chameleon \cite{aide} benchmark \cref{exp_chameleon}, GenImage-trained detectors suffer a severe performance collapse, exhibiting a pronounced \textbf{Real/Fake detection bias}.
-Methods like Fusing and NPR achieve high `Real' accuracy (up to 100.0\%) but catastrophic `Fake' accuracy (as low as 0.0\%).
-This suggests a critical overfitting to the GenImage \textit{fake} data's specific artifacts; lacking universal cues, they misclassify Chameleon's novel fakes as `Real'.
+Baselines like Fusing and NPR achieve high `Real' (up to 100.0\%) accuracy but catastrophic `Fake' accuracy (near 0.0\%), indicating critical overfitting to specific GenImage artifacts.
+Unable to generalize, they misclassify novel Chameleon fakes as `Real'.
 In stark contrast, our standard OmniAID achieves a balanced 77.4\% mean accuracy (78.7\% Real, 75.6\% Fake).
 Critically, OmniAID-Mirage sets a new SOTA at 91.4\%, demonstrating the robust, balanced detection essential for practical deployment.